Gogorenascence/pm-deck-react-only/ghi/Checklist.md

 <!-- add all board cards to context -->
 <!-- player info display -->
-Note when player is checking a player display
+Note when player is checking a player display play from decks place in the active pluck
 <!-- toggle for extra slots -->
 <!-- defending cards and tokens
                             onMouseEnter={() => {